awsdocs/iam-user-guide/doc_source/best-practices.md

 1. Choose the **Permissions** tab\.
 If you chose **Groups**, expand the **Inline Policies** section if necessary\.

 1. For groups, choose **Show Policy** next to the inline policy that you want to remove\.
-For users and roles, choose **Show *n* more**, if necessary, and then choose the arrow next to the inline policy that you want to remove\.
+For users and roles, choose **Show more**, if necessary, and then choose the arrow next to the inline policy that you want to remove\.

 1. Copy the JSON policy document for the policy\.